DorotaNowicka/MachineLearning/README.md

 # MachineLearning
-Course from Kaggle and @FUW by
+Course from Kaggle and @FUW